T+4 Years And Counting: Turning over a new leaf26 Aug 2019

 I have to start by saying that the last year was blissful.
 My last semester on campus had very little in the way of any academic pressure and my thesis in Singapore at the ARL was everything I wanted it to be and much, much more.
 It has given me cold feet about whether the sharp dip in academic workload from my third to fourth year will become a detriment to how I will be able to handle the high workload of a master’s degree.
 On the other hand, the break from frantically jumping from project to another has given me ample time to relax and evaluate what I want from this degree.
 Despite speaking with many people who are treading the same path, my goal of what a career in robotics will look like isn’t entirely clear to me.
 Yet, I have high hopes that this industry will be entering a golden era not long after I graduate.

 I expect a lot of changes in doing a program which demands exacting knowledge of three major fields of engineering, but there is plenty in the comfort zone of computer science that I can sink my teeth into.
-Despite all the concerns I've had about the graduate student life in the past, I am excited to see what the University of Pennsylvania and its Robotics program has to offer.
+I am excited to see what the University of Pennsylvania and its Robotics program has to offer.

 One of the few pictures I have of Penn’s lovely campus